 3. Nicobar Islands

-The place in India that has more breathtaking beaches than Goa: that’s Nicobar.
+There’s a place in India that has more breathtaking beaches than Goa: it’s Nicobar.
 The untouched nature, dense forests and dreamy beaches make this place the most beautiful island in India.
-And for some reason, the island isn’t well known among tourists.
+And for some reason, the island isn’t very popular among international tourists.
 To add to that, there actually are tribal people living on the island, but the access to their village is forbidden for visitors.

 2. Gangtok, Sikkim

 Gangtok is built on a hill and it’s one of the most mystical and breathtaking cities in the country.
 Sikkim used to be a separate country and it joined India back in 1975.
 That’s why things are really different here and this just adds to India’s already rich diversity.
 A fun fact is that you are forbidden to smoke on the street and cigarettes can only be found in a few places.
 Buddhism is the main religion here and there’s a lot to see in Gangtok and its surrounding.

 Just driving on the bus around Sikkim was magical.
 Sikkim has an amazing nature and I won’t lie if I say that driving around Sikkim was my favorite journey so far despite taking a very uncomfortable bus ride.
 And if you’re feeling adventurous, you can try crossing the border and visiting Bhutan.
 It’s not recommendable but a lot of locals do it.
 However, they have visa-free entry to Bhutan.
 For the rest of us, it costs $250 USD per day.